am-work/terra-homework/HOMEWORK.md

         - [`WithdrawDelegatorReward`](https://github.com/prism-finance/prism-contracts-private/blob/cff1a14cf7d136de19c43a4b01c05a89ec94c409/contracts/prism-vault/src/contract.rs#L306)

 ### **HOMEWORK TECHNICALLY ENDS HERE**.
 Everything below is optional.
-Don't even consider working on these if you haven't completed and understood all the topics above.
-These optionals parts are more open-ended and you are mostly on your own.
+These optional parts are more open-ended and you are mostly on your own.
+Make sure you have mastered everything above before trying these.

 ### (Optional) Stretch: Part 5: Constant Product Automated Market Maker